-I make process-based works using paper I've accumulated throughout my life.
-Starting from a set of instructions, they are purely abstract, except for the one that was inspired by a cloud.
+I make process-based works using paper I've accumulated over twenty-odd years.
+Starting from a set of instructions, they are purely abstract, except for the one that was clearly inspired by a cloud.

 Scraps from 110lb cardstock.